rgcgithub/regenie/docs/docs/options.md

 Allele frequency, sample size and INFO score, if applicable, are computed using only non-missing samples for each phenotype.

-These are followed by the estimated effect sizes, standard errors, chi-square test statistics and \(-\log_{10}\) p-value.
+These are followed by the estimated effect sizes (on original scale), standard errors, chi-square test statistics and \(-\log_{10}\) p-value.

 If option `--write-samples` was used, IDs of samples used for each trait will be written in files